Kong/docs.konghq.com/app/konnect/gateway-manager/control-plane-groups/index.md

 ## Data plane nodes

-In a control plane group, the composite configuration from all member control planes is pushed to each data plane node.
+In a control plane group, the combined configuration from all member control planes is pushed to each data plane node.

-A data plane node (also known as a {{site.base_gateway}} data plane node) can only connect to a single control plane in a cluster.
+A data plane node can only connect to a single control plane in a cluster.
 This means that in a control plane group, all data plane nodes must be managed from the control plane group itself.
 Members of a control plane group can't have their own data plane nodes.